Arab Maghreb Union (AMU)

 - The Maghreb Bank for Investment and International Trade

-- Agreements with other organizations.
+- Agreements with other organisations.

 - The Economy of the Maghreb.